bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

- bLUe is a complete GUI environment for photo edition.
-It can . bLUe proposes a large set of adjustment layers:
+ bLUe is a complete GUI environment for photo edition, featuring a large set of adjustment layers and 3D LUT management.

 A 3D LUT is represented by a 3D cube of color nodes.
 Image pixels are associated to nodes, based on their color and modifications are applied to each node individually.